LebCit/the-clean-blog/README.md

 **Header's background image** is retrieved with AJAX to speed time's load !
 Galleries are displayed in a **responsive touch-friendly image lightbox** when images are linked to their respective media file.
 The **fixed/revealed footer** displays social links controlled by the Customizer, and a dynamic copyright information line, based on your Site Title and the year's date of your first and last posts.
 The **new** improved navigation with **one sub-menu depth**, can hold only 5 main items and 5 children items on desktop.
 No limitation of items on mobile.
+**Unslider** slider is fully integrated to the theme **with powerful and cool controls** from the Customizer !
+A nice and stylish **Preloader**, 28 animations included, with tons of controls, allows you to provide your visitors a beautiful animation before loading the site.

 ## Installation